 Your teachers will also have a network to draw on, so making friends with some of them is a good idea.
 If they have taught some of the students, who have gone on to form their agencies, even better.
 Make sure that you get a letter of recommendation form one of your teachers, as this will help with your application.
 Personal recommendations are great for making yourself stand out as a candidate.
 Finally, your school will most likely have access to online resources where you can learn more about your options.

 Research the companies offering graphic design internships

 Compile a list of companies that offer graphic design internships.
 Look at websites like Internships.com and InternMatch.com.
 Remember not to limit yourself to graphic design agencies.
 As mentioned, there are opportunities in other areas, such as screen printers, manufacturers, and media companies.
-Once you have your list, is the time to find out whether or not the companies are a good fit.
+Make the list and find out which companies are a good fit.
 Take some time to research the companies by reading about them on their website.